emrekavak/SimulationOfEpidemic/README.md

 # SimulationOfEpidemic
-Simulation of Epidemic Desktop Program written using JAVA language.
+Visual simulation of an epidemic.
+Desktop application  written by JAVA language.
 JAVA version = 11

 <h2> Used libraries </h2>
 <li> Swing